-We are committed to providing the best possible care for your child, you and your family.
-We want all patients to make progress and meet therapy goals, and your cooperation plays a critical role in achieving that.
-Your child’s success depends on prompt and consistent attendance in therapy.
+We are committed to provide the best possible care for your child, you and your family, but we also need your help.
+Your child’s success depends on attending every therapy session and arriving on time.
 At your child’s first treatment appointment, the therapist will give you a copy of our “Attendance Expectations”.